ivankocienski/PlaceCal-Handbook/introduction/features.md

 Our training tackles this problem by giving key workers the tools they need to collaborate, which capitalises on existing resources.

-These local workers and residents take on key roles, acting as a ‘secretary’.
+These local workers and residents take on key roles, some of them acting as a ‘secretary’.
 Secretaries are the active curators who ensure that the community is in charge of its local information.
-They know that the information they produce is trustworthy, which can then be recommended back to local health and community organisations.
+They ensure that the information produced is trustworthy, which can then be recommended back to local health and community organisations.

+Find out more about [who uses PlaceCal](/introduction/who-is-using-placecal.md).